ethgasstation/ethgasstation-backend/README.md

 1. Install requirements using `pip3 install -r requirements.txt`
 2. Run `./ethgasstation.py` or `python3 ethgasstation.py`.

+If you are running a frontend to ETH Gas Station, use the `--generate-report` flag to generate detailed JSON reports for front-end or API consumption.

 It is also possible to run the oracle as a Docker container.

 1. Change the settings in settings.docker.conf.